janvda/balena-pulseaudio/pulseaudio-client-test/README.md

 * `pulseaudio-client-tcp` use TCP sockets
 * `pulseaudio-client-unix` uses unix sockets.

-These services allow to test and demonstrate the funtionality provided by the `pulseaudio-server`service by properly setting device service variables.
+These services allow to test and demonstrate the funtionality provided by service `pulseaudio-server`.
+This can be done by properly setting device service variables.
 The core of this logic is encoded in the `start.sh` script.

 ## Device Service Variables